TIP #351: Add Striding Support to lsearch

 Rationale

 When operating on strided lists (for example key-value lists) it's normal to convert them between lists and arrays and back again.
 If it was possible to efficiently perform a strided search of the list it would be possible to (for example) search just the keys and ignore the values.
-Indeed, Tcl has a long tradition of working with lists which are structured into groups through foreach and array get, and this is strengthened further with dictionaries [111] and striding sorts [326].
+Indeed, Tcl has a long tradition of working with lists which are structured into groups through foreach and array get, and this is strengthened further with dictionaries TIP #111 and striding sorts TIP #326.
 However, there is currently no facility for searching such lists; this TIP proposes fixing this.

 Proposed Change

 If -stride is supplied, the list will be treated as consisting of groups of grpSize elements.
-The search will be operated within this group as if it is a first level of nested lists (see Conceptual Backround below).
+The search will be operated within this group as it is a first level of nested lists (see Conceptual Backround below).

 The first element of -index is used to seach for an item of the group.
-If -stride is given and not 1, -index defaults to 0.

 The option -start always points to the beginning of the group, even if a position within the group is given.